valour01/arm_disasssembler_study/README.md

 Each tool has different method to extract the disassembly result.
 We read the manual carefully and write a script for each tool to extract the disassembly result.
 The detail script are listed in [Adapters](https://github.com/valour01/arm_disasssembler_study/tree/master/adapter).
 The code of evaluating the efficiency of different tools are also integrated into the adapters of each tool.

 # Dataset
-The file `dataset.zip` contains the dataset we used in our experiments.
+[Dataset](https://github.com/valour01/arm_disasssembler_study/tree/master/dataset) contains the dataset we used in our experiments.
 However, due to the licensing issues, we cannot share the binaries compiled from [SPEC CPU® 2006](https://www.spec.org/cpu2006/) directly.

 You can take the following tips to build the SPEC CPU 2006 by yourselves.
 Feel free if you have any questions.